reubenscratton/oaknut/docs/guides/principles.md

 mobile but on the web as well.
 All that was missing was the framework ...

+## Language vs APIs

-In my opinion the choice of programming language is far less important than good and powerful APIs in that language.
+In my opinion the choice of programming language matters less than having good and powerful APIs.
+Oaknut is implemented in C++ because that was the only language I knew that was common to all platforms.
+However, it may be that Rust works equally well or better.